KKKKKCAT/KKCAT-WallPaper/README.md

 2. **Deploy Backend**: Deploy the backend using your preferred service, such as Vercel or AWS Lambda.
 3. **Manage Content**: Use the admin interface to manage wallpapers dynamically.

-> **Note**: The dynamic version's source code is not publicly available to ensure security and privacy.
+> **Note**: To ensure security and privacy, the source code for the dynamic version is not publicly available.
+If you are interested in purchasing it, please contact the author.

 ## 📄 API Documentation